haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 * A new lightweight and fast search engine, SeaSearch.
 SeaSearch is optional, you can still use ElasticSearch.
 * For security reason, WebDAV no longer support login with LDAP account, the user with LDAP account must generate a WebDAV token at the profile page

-Deploying SeaDoc and Seafile binary package on the same machine is no longer supported.
+Deploying SeaDoc and Seafile binary package on the same server is no longer supported.
 You can:

-* Deploy SeaDoc on a new machine and integrate it with Seafile.
+* Deploy SeaDoc on a new server and integrate it with Seafile.
-* Migrate Seafile to a docker based deployment method and then deploy SeaDoc in the same machine.
+* Migrate Seafile to a docker based deployment method and then deploy SeaDoc in the same server.

 Deploying Seafile with binary package is now deprecated and probably no longer be supported in version 13.0.
 We recommend you to migrate your existing Seafile deployment to docker based.